 The three figures my research currently centers on are Sidgwick, Kant, and Plato.
 I arrived at Sidgwick through my attempt to defend an impartialist account of practical reason called ‘Rational Impartialism’.
 According to this theory, there are no basic (i.e. non-derivate) reasons to favor oneself or one’s intimates.
 My PhD thesis revives a Sidgwickian argument for this view.
 Current projects include a reply to the charge that Sidgwick’s critique of deontology was unfair, as well as a defense of new interpretations of Sidgwick’s ethical axioms.

-A second line of research centers on Kantian practical philosophy.
-I am especially interested in Kant’s value theory and moral psychology.
+In a chapter of my forthcoming edited collection on Kantian and Sidgwickian ethics, I investigate Kant and Sidgwick’s respective claims that belief in God is somehow morally necessary.
+I argue that this conclusion arises from a shared assumption about the nature of practical reason and the need to posit a single ultimate end.
+Other research focusses on Kant’s value theory, moral psychology, and moral theology.
 I have published articles on the Kantian value of sympathy as well as Kant's moral justification for the hiddenness of God.
-Current projects address the relative value of virtue and holiness for Kant, as well as interpretive puzzles concerning the claim that one's own happiness is a necessary end.
+Current projects address the relative value of virtue and holiness, as well as interpretive puzzles concerning Kant’s claim that one's own happiness is a necessary end.

-While my approach to philosophical ethics is largely historical, my aim is to explore key historical works as a means of making progress on contemporary issues.
-I also do non-historical research is areas such as moral psychology, virtue theory, and metaethics.
+While much of my research engages with historical figures, my aim is to explore their works as a means of making progress on contemporary issues.
+I also do non-historical research in areas such as moral psychology, virtue theory, and metaethics.